 When are appointments available?

-My working hours are 9am-6pm Monday to Thursday, and 9am-12pm on Friday.
-Please call
+My working hours are 9am-6pm Monday to Wednesday, and 9am-12pm Thursday to Friday.

 What happens in a hypnotherapy session?